Sudan Archives: 2017–2021: Early releases and Athena

-2022–present: Natural Brown Prom Queen
+2022–2024: Natural Brown Prom Queen

 On March 16, 2022, Parks returned with "Home Maker", her first new track in three years and the first single from her second studio album, Natural Brown Prom Queen.
 Pitchfork made it one of their Best New Tracks and described it as Parks' "most approachable yet, a swaggering statement of intent with all the idiosyncratic charm that makes her music so memorable".
 Parks headlined the Stones Throw showcase at South by Southwest the following day.

 On September 9, 2022, Natural Brown Prom Queen was released to widespread critical acclaim, with Parks noting of the album's variety: "It felt like time to let people know who I am.
 My stage name is kind of academic and on Athena, I created this thoughtful persona centred on divine Black femininity.
 Now I want to show my looseness, too.
 I'm a deep, insightful person, but I'm also fucking silly."

 In 2023, Sudan Archives won two Libera Awards, for Best Breakthrough Artist/Release and Best R&B Record.

+2024–present: The BPM

+In June 2025, Parks released the single "Dead", the first from her new album, titled The BPM, which came out in October.
+The record was inspired by her parents' roots in Michigan and Illinois and incorporates club sounds from both cities as well as exploring various styles of dance music.
+Pitchfork described it as a "tense and virtuosic new album", which "documents a life in motion, blending breakups and rebounds, dancefloor euphoria and everyday anxiety".